data133/shiny/nba-scatterplots2-ggplotly/README.md

-# Scatterplots of NBA players' variables
+# Mapping Storms in the North Atlantic

-This is a Shiny app that generates an interactive scatterplot to visualize the relationship of some NBA players' data.
+This is a Shiny app that generates a map---via `"ggplot2"`---to visualize storms in the North Atlantic for a given year.

 The scatterplot that is displayed is a `"plotly"` graphic that is generated by passing a `"ggplot"` object to `ggplotly()`.